ChongWuLab/dna_foundation_benchmark/README.md

-# Benchmarking DNA Foundation Models for Genomic Sequence Classification
+# DNA Foundation Models Benchmarking
+## Introduction
 This repo is for generating the results of DNA foundation models benchmarking.

+Please cite the following manuscript for using DNAm models built and association results by our work:

+> Feng, H., Wei, P., Wu, C., 2024.
+Benchmarking DNA Foundation Models for Genomic Sequence Classification.
+Under Review.

+## Workflow

+## Genetic data processing

+## References

 After running scripts in `./job_scripts`, there should be folders in `/results_final` named dnabert2, dnabert2_meanpool, ntv2, ntv2_meanpool, hyena, hyena_meanpool, each storing the performance of all 56 datasets.